Objectives: Compare and contrast key components of monotheistic religions in the Middle East.

 Homework:

+Objectives: Investigate the manifestations of absolutism in Europe during the early modern period.
 Task: You'll use today's class to work on your absolutism project.
 By this point, you should have largely finished gathering your research.
 Now you will need to create your products: a Prezi with narration; a dynamic, one page summary that will be copied for students to keep in their notebooks and a crossword puzzle that will require students to use the Prezi.
+Homework:

 Objectives: Identify manifestations and impact of nationalism in nineteenth and twentieth century Africa.
 Examine the use of nonviolent resistance in the struggle against apartheid.